 It is recognised that sometimes absence is unavoidable.
 If you are absent for more than two sessions, however, your engagement with the unit could be considered unsatisfactory.

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 Required IT skills

-It is an expectation of this Unit that students can present all submissions in a word processed format.
+It is an expectation of this Unit that Pre-Service Teachers can present all submissions in a word-processed format.
 Students should keep copies of all submitted work.
 Students should also become familiar with Microsoft/Apple applications such as: Excel, PowerPoint and Word or equivalent Mac applications.

 Work placement, internships or practicums

-This unit will provide PSTs with opportunities to reflect on the research and theories which underpin the teaching of Science and Technologies.
-PSTs will further develop their understanding of how students learn, with a particular focus on pedagogical inquiry approaches to teaching and learning in the Australian Curriuclum: Science and Technologies.
+This unit will provide Pre-Service Teachers with opportunities to reflect on the research and theories which underpin the teaching of Science and Technologies.
+PSTs will further develop their understanding of how students learn, with a particular focus on inquiry pedagogical approaches, relating to teaching and learning in the Australian Curriculum: Science and Technologies.